jteng2/CSE-403-RecipeCart/README.md

 # Introduction
 RecipeCart an application where users can search, save, upload, and rate recipes, and ingredients for these recipes can be added to a built-in shopping list.
 A common problem that people face when cooking recipes is getting the right amount of ingredients based on what they already have in their selves and fridges.
 This aims to achieve a seamless integration of finding and cooking recipes, and shopping for (remaining) ingredients needed for these recipes.
 Technology-wise, the application will be a web app, where the user can login and get recipes and other information from a server.

+### Other documents
+- `user_manual.md` contains documentation for a user to run a RecipeCart server.
+- `developer_manual.md` contains documentation for a developer to contribute code to this repository.

+(All of these documents are located on the top-level directory of this repository.)
 # Goals
 ## Major Features
 - User-uploaded local storage of ingredients and amounts (manually)